adaly/cSplotch/README.md

 ```

 ### Annotation of ST spots
-To get the most out of the statistical model of Splotch one has to annotate the ST spots based on their tissue context.
+To get the most out of the statistical model of cSplotch one has to annotate the ST spots based on their tissue context.
 These annotations will allow the model to share information across tissue sections, resulting in more robust conclusions.

 #### Original ST annotations